RileyWeaver/miniproject3RileyWeaver/README.md

 ```
 flask --app flaskr run
 ```
-When the app starts register a account and then login to make a post.
-When you register it will update the database with your information and you will be able to login.
-Make sure to fully fill out all information needed and then you are free to post after successful login.
+When the app starts register an account and then login to make a post.
+When you register it will update the database with your information, and you will be able to log in.
+Make sure to fully fill out all information needed, and then you are free to post after successful login.

 ## Authors